Circular Image

 In some ports and waterways, hindered (delayed) settling of mud suspended in the water phase can be detected.
 Hindered settling phenomena are typically linked to a combination of sediment properties, suspended sediment concentration or density, hydrodynamic conditions, presence o ...

-The presence of organic matter in cohesive sediment results in the formation of clay-organic flocs, which eventually impart complex rheological behavior including shear-thinning, viscoelasticity, thixotropy and two-step yielding to mud.
-In this study, the influence of ...
+The presence of clay-organic flocs in cohesive mud results in a complex rheological behavior of mud, including viscoelasticity, shear-thinning, thixotropy and two-step yielding.
+In this study, the effect of microbial degradation of organic matter on the rheological properties of ...

 In-situ aeration of landfills accelerates biodegradation of waste organic matter and hence advances waste stabilization.
 The spatial outreach of aeration greatly affects stabilization efficiency.
 This study analyzed the spatial variability of gas composition and flow in 230 wells ...